maxbergmark/mathgolf/README.md

 With the latest changes, these new operators have been added:

+### Better handling of implicit loops

+If your entire program consists of one loop, you can now save 1-2 bytes.
+Previously, you'd write `ö)_3‼╧÷+▲` or `{)_3‼╧÷+}▲`, but now it can be `)_3‼╧÷+▲`.
+This is a rudimentary implementation, which works by finding the loop type `▲` and inserting `{}` around the rest of the code implicitly before executing the code.
+If this breaks anything, or if you have suggestions for further improvements, contact me on PPCG.

 ### `σ` sign operator

 The `σ` operator removes leading zeroes for strings and lists, now it works as a sign operator for ints/floats